Identity collectors - Gather objects associated with a visitor

 1. Create a Collectors folder in ~/Features/DataProtection of the TrainingGuides.Web project.

-5. Define additional logic that creates a new contact with the supplied email address if the query finds none.
+8. Define additional logic that creates a new contact and a new customer with the supplied email address if the queries find none.

-It is possible for form data containing an email address to exist even if there is no contact in the database with that email.
-Creating this dummy contact allows the Data collector, which will be covered in the next part of this series, to find form data associated with the provided email address in such a case.
+It is possible for form data containing an email address to exist even if there is no contact or customer in the database with that email.

 C#